ndemianc/ChartingApp/README.md

   **tar -zxvf cybercraft.tar.gz**

 3. Ensure that you have mongorestore version 3.0.1 or higher.
 Use mongorestore to restore the dump into your running mongod.
-Do this by opening a terminal window (mac) or cmd window (windows) and navigating to the directory so that the dump directory is directly beneath you.
+Do this by opening a terminal window (Linux/Mac) or cmd window (Windows) and navigating to the directory so that the dump directory is directly beneath you.
 Now please type:

   **mongorestore dump**